term-world/syllabus-template/CODE_OF_CONDUCT.md

 #### Improvement `Proposal`s

 Improvements must go through a formal proposal process.
-To propose an assignment-related world improvment, citizens must use the `Improvement Proposal` template for a given GitHub repository's `Issues` which:
+To propose an assignment-related world improvement, citizens must use the `Improvement Proposal` template for a given GitHub repository's `Issues` which:

   * responds to the templates questions/prompts
   * is completed by the start of a lab session of a given week